yashasudupa/multiscale-signal-analysis/README.md

 ## Overview

-This project involves interfacing an external camera with the Raspberry Pi 5 using FFmpeg, processing image data with OpenCV, and preparing datasets for object detection with YOLOv5.
+This project involves interfacing an external camera with the Raspberry Pi 5 using FFmpeg, processing image data, and preparing datasets for object detection.
 It includes implementing data compression and optimizing night vision wildlife image detection using Assembly and C++.
 The project also explores future enhancements, such as integrating frequency domain analysis and real-time task scheduling with FreeRTOS.

 ## Achievements